SkyLineHXY/SkyLineHXY/README.md

 ## Hi there 👋
+### About Me:
+- 🌱 I’m currently learning for the Automation School of ChongQing University to make a postgraduate degree.
 <!--
 **SkyLineHXY/SkyLineHXY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.